 You can enable Azure Monitor logs using the Azure CLI

-# set variables export resourceGroup=RESOURCEGROUPNAME export cluster=CLUSTERNAME export LAW=LOGANALYTICSWORKSPACENAME # Enable the Azure Monitor logs integration on an HDInsight cluster. az hdinsight monitor enable --name $cluster --resource-group $resourceGroup --workspace $LAW # Get the status of Azure Monitor logs integration on an HDInsight cluster. az hdinsight monitor show --name $cluster --resource-group $resourceGroup
+# set variables export resourceGroup=RESOURCEGROUPNAME export cluster=CLUSTERNAME export LAW=LOGANALYTICSWORKSPACENAME # Enable the Azure Monitor logs integration on an HDInsight cluster. az hdinsight azure-monitor enable --name $cluster --resource-group $resourceGroup --workspace $LAW # Get the status of Azure Monitor logs integration on an HDInsight cluster. az hdinsight azure-monitor show --name $cluster --resource-group $resourceGroup

 To disable, the use the